marynanjala/marynanjala/README.md

 - 👋 Hi, I’m @marynanjala
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning structured programming
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on artficial intelligence
 - 📫 How to reach me mnanjala399@gmail.com